 Thinking about buying a new home in Grand Rapids or West Michigan?
 At a glance, the process of getting a home loan can look a bit confusing.
-Inlanta Mortgage is here to help with this handy guide detailing 10 key stops on your road to a new home, starting with pre-approvals all the way to close.
+Guild Mortgage Inlanta is here to help with this handy guide detailing 10 key stops on your road to a new home, starting with pre-approvals all the way to close.

 Simply use the arrow controls on the top right, swipe through, or click & drag to navigate the gallery:

 Submit your application and the documents needed to verify income, assets, and debts, including thirty days of recent paystubs, last two years of W-2s & two recent bank statements.

 Your Realtor will help you find the perfect home.
 Once you’ve found your new home, your Realtor will show you comparable properties to determine the amount you want to offer.

 Your Realtor will write up the contract for you and the seller to sign.
 A deposit is generally required.
 This agreement will outline all of the required dates, deadlines, and contingencies.

 If the offer is accepted, a home inspection is next.
 Home inspections are not required but highly recommended.
 A home inspector will look for any issues or violations with the property.